 Undergraduate/Graduate Health Professional Programs: In addition to baseline tuberculin skin testing (TST) and annual TB risk assessment, continuing TB surveillance is required throughout the program.
 Students must report to the Health Screening Office if previous negative TST converts to positive, or if they are diagnosed with active TB disease.

 Influenza immunization (flu shot)

-Annual influenza immunization for clinical placements occurring between November and April is mandatory for most placement sites.
+Annual influenza immunization for clinical placements occurring between November and June is a mandatory requirement in FHS Health Professional Programs.
 The Student Wellness Centre and most pharmacies provide the flu vaccine at no cost.
 Students are to provide proof of immunization directly to their placement site.